Here are the top Institutional holders of Oragenics Inc. (OGEN) shares

 Analyst recommendations provided by FactSet shows that the consensus forecast for Oragenics Inc. (OGEN) is a “Buy”.
 1 analysts offering their recommendations for the stock have an average rating of 2.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Oragenics Inc. is expected to release its quarterly report on 05/18/2021 and quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to shrink by -27.00% this year.
+Oragenics Inc. is expected to release its quarterly report on 05/18/2021 and quarterly earnings per share for the current quarter are estimated at -$0.04.The EPS is expected to shrink by -27.00% this year.

 Oragenics Inc. (OGEN) Insider Activity